Why community living can help keep the post-Christmas blues away

 Bring your interests to the party

-The other great thing is that even though the list of existing social events and activities is impressively long and varied, you’re not limited to those when you become A resident at an Ingenia Lifestyle community.
+The other great thing is that even though the list of existing social events and activities is impressively long and varied, you’re not limited to those when you become A resident at an Ingenia Lifestyle over 55 community.

 “To a large extent, we rely quite heavily on our residents to drive a community’s social program,” says Jentz.
 “We welcome new suggestions and are always very keen to introduce new clubs, groups and activities so we can incorporate as many aspects of a community as possible – and so that we keep things new and fresh for residents.”